yash-smart/Los-Santos-Police-Department/README.md

 ### Update Job Postings (Admin Feature)
 - **Manage Jobs:** Admins can post and update job openings in the Careers section.

-### View Job Applications (Admin Feature)
-- **Manage Applications:** Admins can view job applications and resumes uploaded by users.
-Admins have the capability to accept or decline applications based on the resumes.

 ### Bonus Challenge: Live Comments
 - **User Interaction:** Users can comment on news and announcements live, fostering community interaction.

 ### Bonus Challenge: Admin Update/Delete
 - **Manage Content:** Admins can delete or update posted items such as news & announcements, the most wanted list, and job postings.

+### Bonus Feature: Application Management
+- **View Applications:** Admins can view the job applications submitted by users.
+- **Accept/Decline Applications:** Admins can accept or decline applications based on the resume uploaded by the user.

+### Bonus Feature: Job Application Status
+- **Job Status:** Users can see the status of their job applications, whether they have been accepted or declined by the admin.

 ## Technologies Used
 - **Node.js:** Server-side JavaScript runtime.